Principal bundles under reductive groups: Transitive groupoids

 The quotient $K/K'$ is preserved when it exists by base extension and pullback.
-Conversely if the quotient of either the base extensions along an $fpqc$ covering morphism or the pullbacks along some morphism exists and is affine, then $K/K'$ exists and is affine.
-In particular, if $X$ is the spectrum of a field $k$ and $K$ is of finite type, it follows in the usual way that if the quotient of the fibre of $K$ by the fibre of $K'$ at some point in an extension of $k$ of the diagonal is affine, then $K/K'$ exists and is affine.
-This holds in particular if $k$ has characteristic $0$ and $K'$ is reductive.
+Conversely if the quotient of either the base extensions of $K$ and $K'$ along an $fpqc$ covering morphism or their pullbacks along a morphism $X' \to X$ with $X' \to S$ $fpqc$ covering exists and is affine, then $K/K'$ exists and is affine, by descent for affine schemes along an $fpqc$ covering morphism and Lemma~\ref{l:prereppull}.

+Let $K$ be a groupoid over $X$.
+By the kernel of a morphism $K \to K_1$ of groupoids over $X$ we mean the kernel of the induced morphism on diagonals.
+It is a $K$\nd subgroup of $K^\mathrm{diag}$.
+By a quotient of $K$ by a $K$\nd subgroup $N$ of $K^\mathrm{diag}$ we mean a morphism $K \to K_1$ of groupoids over $X$ which is $fpqc$ covering and has kernel $N$.
+For any morphism $K \to K_1$ of groupoids over $X$ which is trivial on $N$ we have a commutative square of groupoids over $X$

+with top arrow the projection and left arrow given by $(n,v) \mapsto n \circ v$.
+It is cartesian when $K \to K_1$ has kernel $N$.
+A quotient of $K$ by $N$ is the coequaliser of the left and top arrows of the square, and hence is universal among morphisms $K \to K_1$ trivial on $N$.
+Such a quotient is thus unique up to unique isomorphism, and will be written $K \to K/N$.
+When it exists, a quotient by a $K$\nd subgroup of the diagonal is preserved by base extension and pullback.